 OS Chapters should consistently meet like any other club at school.
 Youth and adults plan their activities and events for their school, learn and practice leadership skills, train and plan for a retreat event, and socialize highlighting being alcohol and drug-free.

-Retreat-like events which span one - three days allow participants to attend general sessions and workshop presentations to hear motivational and inspirational presenters discuss the importance of a drug and alcohol-free lifestyle.
+Retreat-like events which are planned as one, two and even three days allow participants to attend general sessions and workshop presentations to hear motivational and inspirational presenters discuss the importance of a drug and alcohol-free lifestyle.
 Workshops are intensive skill-based trainings that provide participants the opportunity to learn a specific prevention-related skill set, while also providing a team-building and leadership development experience.
 Participants also attend facilitated small groups to discuss and reflect on thoughts and feelings regarding the information heard throughout the retreat.
 Each discussion group uses educational activities designed to build skills, friendships, and self-esteem while networking.

 Ongoing/year-round activities should include meeting as a club on a regular basis for social activities, training and event planning.
 Prevention activities include: prevention awareness campaigns, prevention programs that educate their peers or program experiences for others, like Snowflake (for middle schoolers) and/or Snowflurry (for elementary grade youth) .